Making Non-Markovian master equations accessible with approximate environments: Examples

 In this section, we consider two qubits coupled to two thermal baths according to the Hamiltonian

-The inclusion of a tunneling term in the Hamiltonian of the qubits was included to have the Lamb-Shift of that qubit not commuting with the system Hamiltonian in a fashion similar to \cite{dynamics,meanforce}.
-The influence of Lamb-shift on heat currents for the Redfield equation is briefly discussed in appendix \ref{app:current}, it is an area of research that remains unexplored, perhaps due to the fact that for the GKLS equation the Lamb-shift has no effect on heat.
-To compare the different approaches we use in this manuscript it is necessary to introduce a definition for the Heat current of the cumulant equation, similar to those defined in \cite{rivas_thermo}, we start from the internal energy of the system \cite{Kosloff_2013}
+The inclusion of a tunneling term in the Hamiltonian of the qubits is done such that the Lamb-Shift of that qubit does not commute with the system Hamiltonian in a fashion similar to \cite{dynamics,meanforce}.
+The influence of Lamb-shift on heat currents for the Redfield equation is briefly discussed in Appendix \ref{app:current}, it is an area of research that remains unexplored, perhaps due to the fact that for the GKLS equation is an energy shift and the Lamb-shift has no important effect on heat.
+To compare the different approaches we use in this manuscript, it is necessary to introduce a definition for the heat current of the cumulant equation, similar to those defined in \cite{rivas_thermo}, we start from the internal energy of the system \cite{Kosloff_2013}

 Taking the time derivative